There are a lot of opinions on whether open houses are useful or not. Really it depends on what side of the real estate deal you are on.

 Here’s a look at what’s in it for you as a…

 If you are in the market to buy a home, open houses are a great place to start.
 You get the opportunity to start browsing for homes without the pressure of meeting with an agent and setting up home showings.
-It gives buyers a chance to see what’s out there, check out certain neighborhoods and start to get an idea of what you are looking for in a home.
+It gives buyers a chance to see what’s out there, check out certain neighborhoods, and start to get an idea of what they are looking for in a home.
 By going through a few open houses a buyer can start to get a feel for what type of home is best for them and what is available in their price range.
 Working with a real estate agent as a buyer is, of course, the best choice when you are ready to get serious, but open houses are perfect for “window shopping”.